ibm-cloud-docs/log-analysis/core/at_events.md

 | Action                                            | Description                |
 |---------------------------------------------------|----------------------------|
 | `logdna.account.update`       | This event is generated when an administrator turns on or off a feature for a logging instance. |
-{: caption="Table 1.
-Events for account settings actions" caption-side="top"}
+{: caption="Events for account settings actions" caption-side="top"}

 The following table lists custom fields that are included in these events: